snate/design_pattern/README.md

 Command
 -------

-Encapsulates the link between user requests and expected **beahviour** in a class hierarchy.
+Encapsulates the link between user requests and expected **behaviour** in a class hierarchy.

 Incapsula la relazione tra eventi utente e **comportamenti** attesi in una